AndreiCal/Gluwa-API-Documentation/source/index.html.md

 # Wallet

-A Wallet is where your Gluwa coin is stored.
+A Wallet is where your Gluwacoin is stored.
 You can also have multiple wallets across multiple countries and currencies.

 The Wallet API resource allows creating, retrieving, and activating locked wallets.